Soccer

 A new episode of violence in football leads to the former player resigning from his position

 BarcelonaViolence has once again marred a football match.
-This time, the team affected was CE L'Hospitalet.
-They had been experiencing a string of difficult results for several weeks, and fans had serious doubts about their style of play, but frustration, nerves, or unease are no justification for aggression.
-Their coach, Cristian Gómez, was forced to leave the bench after witnessing his family's safety being compromised during an official match.
+This time, the team involved was CE L'Hospitalet.
+They had been experiencing a string of difficult results for several weeks, and fans had serious doubts about their performance, but frustration, nerves, or disappointment are no excuse for aggression.
+Their coach, Cristian Gómez, was forced to leave the bench after witnessing how the safety of his family members was compromised during an official match.

 The club from L'Hospitalet refused to remain silent on the matter and published a statement condemning the events and expressing its complete rejection of this type of behavior and attitude.
 "Our club defends football as a space for coexistence, respect, and sporting values.
 Attitudes of this kind do not represent our fans or the principles we promote on and off the field.
 The club condemns any form of verbal violence, discrimination, or disrespect, and above all, crossing the line into physical aggression," the statement read.
 "In light of these events, and by mutual agreement between the club and Cristian Gómez, it has been decided to end his tenure as first-team coach.
 Cristian Gómez will always have the support, affection, and admiration of all of L'Hospitalet, as he has consistently embodied the values of the club.
 CE L'Hospitalet is already working on finding a replacement," it concluded.